CIANA Explains: The Indigenous History of Astoria

 Despite initially peaceful relationships with Native Americans in their colonies, the Dutch eventually turned to violence to eliminate the Indigenous population.
 From 1643-45, New Netherland Governor Willem Kieft led a two-year campaign of brutal raids against the Lenape, known as Kieft’s War, indiscriminately slaughtering, drowning, and mutilating men, women, children, and infants.

-The local tribes, including the related Canarsee, likewise used violence to defend their homes from European conquest.
+The local tribes, including the Canarsee, likewise used violence to defend their homes from European conquest.
 During Kieft’s War, Benfyn’s plantation in now-Astoria was destroyed, along with many European farms and settlements.
 As a result, Kieft was fired from his post as governor, and was replaced in 1647 by Peter Stuyvesant.

 Five years later, in 1652, the first inhabitant of now-Astoria, British-born William Hallett, relocated to New Netherland from Greenwich, Connecticut and on December 1 of that year, bought Benfyn’s land on Hellgate Neck from Stuyvesant, supposedly in coordination with the Native Americans.

-The Nyack were a subtribe of the Canarsee who originated in what are now Bay Ridge and Fort Hamilton in Brooklyn, but, according to records from Hallett's 1664 sale, lived in "Shawcopshee on Staten Island."
-This apparent discrepancy may be owed to Chief Mattano's forced sale of much of southern Brooklyn and relocation of the Nyack to Staten Island, made under thread of Dutch attacks.
-This took place in 1652, the same year Stuyvesant originally sold Hellgate Neck to Hallett without full consent of the Natives.
+This apparent discrepancy is likely due to Chief Mattano's forced sale of much of southern Brooklyn and relocation of the Nyack to Staten Island, made under thread of Dutch attacks.
+This took place in 1652-- coincidentally, the same year of Hallett's original purchase of Hellgate Neck from Stuyvesant, made without proper consent of the Natives.

-The New York colony grew and eventually gained independence.
-The area around Hallett’s Point was later renamed Astoria after John Jacob Astor, himself an immigrant from Germany, in order to attract investors, and since then has been one of New York City’s most sought-after neighborhoods by newly-arrived immigrants, young professionals, and real estate companies.
+The New York colony grew and, like the rest of the United States, eventually gained independence from Britain.
+The area around Hallett’s Point was later renamed Astoria after John Jacob Astor, an immigrant from Germany and a wealthy businessman, in order to attract investors.
+Once part of the independent Long Island City, Astoria and the rest of Queens became incorporated into New York City in 1898.

 Meanwhile, the Lenape were decimated through war and disease, and the survivors were expelled from their homeland.
 Today, most Lenape do not even live in the New York City area.
 Their history prior to the colonial era is, in many ways, lost.